LibCrowds/libcrowds-analyst/README.md

 While the preferred way of analysis is setting up webhooks using the endpoints listed below there are cases where you may want to trigger analysis manually.
-This can be done by adding `project_id={project-id}` as a URL parameter to any of the endpoints listed below.
+This can be done by adding `project_short_name={short_name}` as a URL parameter to any of the endpoints listed below.
 This will retrieve all results for a project and add them to the analysis queue.
 Exercise extreme caution here, this will overwrite all results currently stored for that project and there is no undo!

 ### Convert-a-Card